Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Application II: Nonlinear Change of Variables

-We recall that we have an explicit finite dimensional polynomial representation for the functions $E_{\theta} $, $E_{f}$ and $ E_{u}$.
+Recall that we have an explicit finite dimensional polynomial representation for the functions $E_{\theta} $, $E_{f}$ and $ E_{u}$.
 For $E_\infty$ and its derivatives we have

-By using bounds on $|\phi|$, explicit expressions for the polynomials $P$, $Q$, and the expressions above, we can obtain bounds on $E$ over all of $U \subseteq X$.
-In summary, to obtain all the bounds on $E$ and its derivatives, we bound
+Using the bounds on $|\phi|$, the explicit expressions for the polynomials $P$, $Q$, and the expressions above, we obtain bounds on $E$ over all of $U \subseteq X$.
+In summary, we have bounds on $E$ and its derivatives, and bound